 The first phase of the expansion involved obtaining federal NEPA approvals as well as a state mining permit from the Utah Division of Oil, Gas, and Mining (DOGM) for a right-of-way through a BLM coal body to access state and private coal reserves.

-Barr worked closely with the BLM field and state offices to coordinate initial public involvement and scoping for the environmental assessment (EA).
+Barr worked closely with the BLM field and state offices to coordinate initial public involvement and scoping for the NEPA environmental assessment (EA).
 Ultimately, several resources were identified and assessed, including air quality, cultural resources, endangered species, fish habitat, soils, vegetation, geology, water quality, wildlife, and rangeland and grazing.
-We organized and facilitated the BLM’s interdisciplinary review and completed the draft EA for publication in 2018.
+We organized and facilitated the BLM’s inter-disciplinary review and completed the draft EA for publication in December 2018.

-In the project’s second phase, Barr led the team conducting the EA for the 3,114-acre “lease by application” BLM surface land and coal to extend the mine’s life by 20 years.
-Our team completed all baseline studies and compiled a draft EA that is now under its second review by the BLM.
-We are currently conducting meetings with agency staff to resolve interdisciplinary-team checklist issues and move the EA forward.
+In the project’s second phase, Barr led the team conducting the EA for the 3,114-acre “leased by application” BLM surface land and coal to extend the mine’s life by 20 years.
+Our team completed all baseline studies and compiled a draft EA that underwent several reviews by the BLM.